EvHaus/ev-2019-06-16/README.md

 Then run `yarn dev` to run a local development server.

+## Review Without Installation

+For your convenience this application is served at: ____ so it can be reviewed and tested without having to follow the installation steps above.

+This server is also running in production mode to validate

 ## Security

 The majority of security concerns with file uploads need to be addressed server-side.
 This project doesn't not address them.
 Below is a checklist of security concerns identified.
 The ones with a checkmark have been address, the ones without a checkmark have NOT been addressed.